khalednassar500/weather-forecast/README.txt

-# Weather app
+# Weather Forecast

-'Weather app' is a weather forecasting application.
+Weather Forecast is a web application that allows users to get the current weather forecast for any city.
+It provides the current temperature, humidity, wind speed, and a summary of the weather conditions for the current day, as well as a forecast for the next 7 days and the next 24 hours.

 ## Usage